BirdiePeep/CppCSharpBridge/README.md

 # Interface Files

 These files define what and how you want to bridge between the languages.
-They are very C++/C# like as to make translating classes simple.
+They are C++/C# like but have some special syntax.
 Below is a simple example of how the bridging of a c++ class looks.

 ```
 class Clock